 With the Falls Church City Council’s first in-depth public look at the detailed special exception site plan for the 9.77-acre mega-West End development project Monday night, an undertone arising from the Covid-19 pandemic’s “unbelievable headwinds” suddenly facing it in these extraordinary times was in the background for the three-hour discussion.
-As Robin Bettarel of Hoffman, a lead member of the development team, said, the concerns are particularly strong for the future of retail and hotels in all development plans globally going forward.
+As Robin Bettarel of Hoffman & Associates, a lead member of the development team, said, the concerns are particularly strong for the future of retail and hotels in all development plans globally going forward.

 But when Bettaral and EYA’s Evan Goldman aired their concerns in a follow-on presentation to the City’s Economic Development Authority (EDA) Tuesday, the EDA chair Bob Young exclaimed, “I believe that if anyone can get this project done, it will be this team.”